ejpsoil/soildata-assimilation-guidance/docs/tools/pygeometa.md

-# A pythonic metadata workflow
+# A Pythonic metadata workflow

 *status: in progress*